ellanti/VisitedPlacesLog/README.md

 # Getting Started with VisitedPlaces App

-Visited places App - What it does?
+Visited places App - What it does?\
-User can click on anywhere on the map and the place will be added, with an exception when you click on water.
+User can place markers on all the visited places on the map.\ User can click on anywhere on the map and the place will be added, with an exception when you click on water and outside the scope of the map.
 Defaultly a name is provided for the visited place.
 You can edit name or provide an image URL and save your updated data.
 Providing a valid URL will render the image in popup.
-Also, you can delete the visited places.
+Also, you can delete the visited places.\

-When you start the application, A default location is shown as a visited place (Dresden) to give the user a feel of how a visited place information looks.
-You are free to delete it!
+When you start the application, a default location is shown as a visited place (Dresden) to give the user a feel of how a visited place information looks!

 # Backend